burnedikt/diasend-nightscout-bridge/readme.md

 - [minimed-connect-to-nightscout]: Scrapes the Minimed website instead of using an API but the bottom line is the same: Pulls data from minimed and pushes it to nightscout
 - [diasend2nightscout-bridge]: Has the same goal of this project but up to now did not provide an end-to-end solution for synchronizing the data between diasend and nightscout as far as I can tell

+## Contributing

+[File an issue] if you'd like to give feedback, request an enhancement, or report a bug.

+Pull requests are welcome.

+## Disclaimer

+This project is intended for educational and informational purposes only.
+It relies on a series of fragile components and assumptions, any of which may break at any time.
+It is not FDA approved and should not be used to make medical decisions.
+It is neither affiliated with nor endorsed by diasend / glooko, and may violate their Terms of Service.

 [diasend]: https://www.diasend.com/
 [Share2NightScout Bridge]: https://github.com/nightscout/share2nightscout-bridge
 [nightscout]: https://github.com/nightscout/cgm-remote-monitor